 - Preheat your oven to the temperature indicated on the instructions on the can of biscuits. *If your biscuit instructions calls for cooking spray for your pan, go ahead and spray your cupcake/muffin pan.

-- In a bowl, whisk together your eggs and milk.
+- In a bowl, whisk together your eggs, milk, salt and pepper.

 - Strain mixture through a fine mesh strainer.